fu4303/portfolio-robkendal/posts/2019-05-10-fighting-imposter-syndrome-as-a-developer.md

 ## How to recognise it

 Whilst imposter syndrome comes in a few forms, at both ends of the extreme spectrum, usually it manifests itself in doubts and feelings of fraud and not belonging.

 This occurs quite commonly because, generally, we're very good at voicing our fears and doubts privately and internally, whilst hiding them away from public eyes and ears.
 Of course, with most people doing this, its easy to feel alone in these thoughts.

 Some common things to look out for include:

-* Insecurities around your job, work
+- Insecurities around your job, work
-* Feeling as if you don't deserve your accomplishments
+- Feeling as if you don't deserve your accomplishments
-* The foreboding sense that you will be 'found out' at any moment
+- The foreboding sense that you will be 'found out' at any moment
-* Constant or frequent comparisons to peers resulting in personal unworthiness
+- Constant or frequent comparisons to peers resulting in personal unworthiness
-* Feeling inferior to your peers, despite your accomplishments
+- Feeling inferior to your peers, despite your accomplishments

 I used to have this a lot in my earlier career as I would take a job at a company and then feel like I wasn't good enough to be there.
 Of course, the fact that other employees had been at the company for years working within the same codebase would never register in my mind — obviously they would have a better handle on things; they were already further along the learning curve!

 Later in life, during my time as a business owner, I really struggled in the beginning as I would be surrounded by successful business people who had run their own businesses for many years.
 How could I hope to join in or compete with them?
 Me, this newcomer with almost zero business experience, what could I offer?

 ![Still from Terminator 3 with a quote](/img/anger-is-more-useful-than-despair..jpg)

 These sorts of feelings aren't helpful whatsoever and, in fact, can quickly become detrimental.
 Think about it, have you ever held yourself back in these familiar ways:

-* Kept quiet in meetings for fear of being laughed at for your ideas?
+- Kept quiet in meetings for fear of being laughed at for your ideas?
-* Not gone for that job because you didn't think you were ready or good enough?
+- Not gone for that job because you didn't think you were ready or good enough?
-* Been afraid to hit publish on that blog post because it's not as in-depth or popular as CSS Tricks?
+- Been afraid to hit publish on that blog post because it's not as in-depth or popular as CSS Tricks?
-* Not started that open source project you've been meaning to because who'd use it?
+- Not started that open source project you've been meaning to because who'd use it?
-* Put off starting your own business?
+- Put off starting your own business?

 Thankfully, whilst those feelings do occasionally kick in, I've got much better at dealing with imposter syndrome and **so can you!**

 I've learned to quickly recognise them and almost reverse them using some tried and tested coping mechanisms we'll cover next.

-## How can you tackle imposter syndrome?
+## How can you tackle imposter syndrome

 A big part of dealing with imposter syndrome is about recognising it for what it is, talking about it and handling it when it comes up.
 It's an ongoing process that you get better at by practicing.
 Here are some of the best approaches to dealing with imposter syndrome that have helped me squash it.